 Building and shaping those legs helps get strength for those daily movements such as climbing the stairs while carrying a baby carrier, right?

-After over 1,000 words I think you get my point on how important functional exercising is.
+I think you get my point on how important functional exercising is.

 No, it’s not always glamorous.
 I mean, who wants to be lying flat on the gym floor then getting up as quickly as you can?
 And back down again.
 Then up.
 Then back down.